In this freewheeling special episode, we talk about all things 4th of July and al fresco eating. Enjoy!

 Marisa has just returned from a vacation to Ireland, and she shares some of her many glorious food highlights from the trip.

-And finally, in What We’re Loving, we talk about prefab gnocchi.
+And finally, in What We’re Loving, Joy talks about Whole Food’s 365 Brand Woven Wheat crackers.